 A timeline of events reveals a full picture of the controversy surrounding Tether and Bitfinex.

-2012 — iFinex Inc., the company that is to become the parent company for Bitfinex and Tether, is founded in Hong Kong.
+2012 — iFinex Inc., the company that is to become the parent company of Bitfinex and Tether, is founded in Hong Kong.
+(Like its parent company DigFinex, iFinex is registered in the British Virgin Islands.
+An org chart from NY AG court filings is here.)

-2013 — Cryptocurrency exchange Bitfinex incorporates in Hong Kong.
-The exchange is run by Chief Strategy Officer Phil Potter, CEO Jan Ludovicus van der Velde and CFO Giancarlo Devasini.
+2013 — Bitfinex incorporates in Hong Kong.
+The cryptocurrency exchange is run by the triad: Chief Strategy Officer Phil Potter, CEO Jan Ludovicus van der Velde and CFO Giancarlo Devasini.

-Potter used to work at Morgan Stanley in New York in the 1990s, but lost his job after bragging about his opulent lifestyle to the New York Times.
-Van der Velde is somewhat of a mystery.
+Potter used to work at Morgan Stanley in New York in the 1990s, but lost his job after bragging about his opulent lifestyle to a New York Times reporter.
+Van der Velde is somewhat elusive.
 And in 1996, Devasini was caught pirating and selling a substantial volume of Microsoft Software.

 September 8, 2014 — Tether Limited registers in Hong Kong.

-October 6, 2014 — The first tethers are issued, according to the Omni block explorer.
+October 6, 2014 — The very first tethers are minted, according to the Omni block explorer.

 November 20, 2014 — Realcoin rebrands as “Tether” and officially launches in private beta.
 The company hides its full relationship with Bitfinex.
 A press release lists Bitfinex as a “partner.”
 In explaining the name change, project co-founder Reeve Collins tells CoinDesk the firm wanted to avoid association with altcoins.